trec-biogen/trec-biogen.github.io/content/docs/_index.md

 - There should be no more than three new PMIDs per answer sentence for both supporting and contradicting sentences.
 Contradicting assertions are more important, so if your system finds both supporting and contradicting PMIDs, provide the contradicting ones first.
 - The PMIDs must be selected only from the valid set of PMIDs released with the dataset.

 One submission (run) should be a UTF-8-encoded JSONL file, with each line being a JSON object for a question-answer pair.
+The participants can submit upto ten (10) runs for the task.
 Participants should follow this format and submit their runs to NIST via <a href="https://ir.nist.gov/evalbase/" target="_blank">Evalbase</a>.
 ```json
 {
   "metadata": {